ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

 return request('post', url, data=data, json=json, **kwargs)
 ```

-The forwarding of arguments via kwargs is an area that can make it harder to test with the [standard library mocks](https://docs.python.org/3/library/unittest.mock.html)because autospeccing just won't work on this now.
+The forwarding of arguments via kwargs is an area that can make it harder to test with the [standard library mocks](https://docs.python.org/3/library/unittest.mock.html) because autospeccing just won't work on this now.
 You can of course write a manual specification by using the `spec` parameter in such cases and this would likely be the way to do this.

-Unlike autospeccing which is essentially a [Pareto improvement option] over not autospeccing, having to write manual specifications takes a bit more time and effort so we may or may not want to do that depending on our priorities.
+Unlike autospeccing which is essentially a [Pareto improvement option](https://en.wikipedia.org/wiki/Pareto_efficiency) over not autospeccing, having to write manual specifications takes a bit more time and effort so we may or may not want to do that depending on our priorities.
 I had suggested that this is a situation where mypy could help add an additional line of defense.
 So I was asked what mypy does in this situation:

 ```python
 def outer(**kwargs):